prpole/columbia_orals/polefrone_preoral_a2.md

 Utopian construct, as Jameson shows elsewhere, arises as a complex response that exceeds the possibilities of its moment.[^utopian-moment]

-What Tom connects with so strongly in the cliff city---and, one might reasonably suggest, *reads into* the traces of the cliff city---is the elements that make it self-sustaining and, therefore, socially and politically autonomous.
+What Tom connects with so strongly in the cliff city---and, I suggest, *reads into* the physical traces of the cliff city---is the elements that make it self-sustaining and, therefore, socially and politically autonomous.
 The details he picks out emphasize the conditions necessary for autonomy, and his interpretation of them show that his perception of them is colored by the difference in his own identity in terms of the dominant culture of the *oikos*.
 The bulk of the details he picks out place emphasis on the natural protections offered by the cliff city's location.
-He offers a litany of evidence for the cleanliness and absolute lack of "disorder" in the cliff city:
-"everything seemed open and clean," he says, and almost every stone surface that is described has been "smoothly polished" and remains so (206, 211).
+He offers a litany of evidence for the cleanliness and absolute lack of "disorder" in the cliff city: "everything seemed open and clean," he says, and almost every stone surface that is described has been "smoothly polished" and remains so (206, 211).
 Every implication is that an area with fewer natural protections would in some way have degraded, but that the very features that kept the cliff city self-sustaining and autonomous for its inhabitants has also allowed it to